 For OnePlus, the timing couldn't be more frustrating.
 The OnePlus 15 represents a significant battery breakthrough that could reshape consumer expectations around smartphone endurance.
 The device packs a massive 7,300mAh silicon-carbon battery - a 21% jump from the already impressive 6,000mAh capacity in the OnePlus 13.

 This silicon-carbon technology, widely adopted by Chinese manufacturers like parent company Oppo, allows for thinner form factors while delivering dramatically higher capacity than traditional lithium-ion batteries.
-While and continue refining their battery chemistry incrementally, Chinese brands are leapfrogging with next-generation materials.
+While Apple and Samsung continue refining their battery chemistry incrementally, Chinese brands are leapfrogging with next-generation materials.